mlitwin/goeuler/README.md

 ### arith

 The `arith` package will have lower-level entities and functions.
+The general type used for integers is `int64`, since Project Euler generally keeps itself to problems that basically fit into a 32 bit integer, so 64 bits leaves you room for to do some basic calculations allowing some intermediate results which would overflow in 32 bits.

 #### Iterator